alisianoi/lyra2-java/README.md

 mvn test
 ```

-The unit tests cover two configurations of Lyra2:
+The unit tests cover three configurations of Lyra2:

 1. Memory matrix of size `mcost * blocks * columns`, where:

    `mcost` is a dynamic parameter and `blocks = 12` and `columns = 256`

-1. The `sponge`'s are set to either `blake2b` or `blamka`
+1. The `sponge`'s are set to either `blake2b`, `blamka` or `half round blamka`
-1. For both sponges, `rounds = 12`
+1. For all sponges, `half-rounds = 12` and `full-rounds` depends on the sponge
 1. The mode of Lyra2 operation is single-threaded

 Note: every parameter, except for mode of operation, can be changed
-(output length, `blocks`, `columns`, `rounds`, etc.) but you will also
+(output length, `blocks`, `columns`, `half-rounds`, etc.) but you will
-have to provide a data file that would hold the correct hash for that
+also have to provide a data file that would hold the correct hash for
-combination of parameters.
+that combination of parameters.
 See `tests/resources` for file format.

 The resulting hash is byte-level compatible with the [original C
 implementation][1].
 It means that if you match the build- and runtime